fborello-lambda/merkletree_in_rust/README.md

 This project involves creating a Merkle Tree from a `Vec<String>`, utilizing `crypto::sha3::Sha3::keccak256()` as the hash function.

 In the initial implementation, the aim is to maintain the leaves of all levels as `MerkleTreeDs` (MerkleTreeDataStructure).
 The `new` operation is straightforward.
-However, adding or pushing a new leaf and verifying if an element exists in the Merkle tree given the "path" require a more sophisticated algorithm (Merkle Patricia Tree).
+However, adding or pushing a new leaf and verifying if an element exists in the Merkle tree given the "path" require a more sophisticated algorithm ([Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie)).

 To simplify the data structure, instead of using an arrangement based on `Option<Box<Node>>`—where each node contains an item along with left and right nodes—we propose employing a `Vec<String>` to store the initial leaves.
 The resulting `MerkleTreeVec` structure only holds the initial leaves and the root.
 One drawback is that recalculating the root needs to be recomputed entirely if a new leaf is added or pushed.